Racheal83/data-portfolio/Excel-RKY-Capstone-Insights/README.md

-# 📊 RKY Mega Stores Excel Capstone Project
+# 📊 Mega Stores Excel Project

 This capstone project was completed as part of a business intelligence training program.
 I acted as a Business Intelligence Analyst for *RKY Mega Stores*, a UK-based retailer.
 My role was to extract actionable insights from their historical sales and order data (2009–2012) using Excel.